frederic-perez/AmE-dictionary/data/idioms.md

 __a (real) frog-choker__ A particularly heavy or torrential downpour of rain.
 (Chiefly heard in the southern United States.) _It’s a real frog-choker out there today—looks like we’ll have to have our barbecue another day._ _There’s no way I’m biking to work in a frog-choker like this!_
 __a bad apple__ A troublemaker.
 A person whose own words or actions negatively impacts an entire group of people.
 Taken from the proverb “a bad apple spoils the bunch.”
 __a bad penny always turns up__ :dart: __1__ A person or thing which is unpleasant, dishonorable, or unwanted tends to appear (or reappear), especially at inopportune times. __2__ Things that are done improperly eventually cause problems.
-__a bad penny__ A person with no value.
+__a bad penny__ :two: A person with no value.
 Typically used in the proverb _“A bad penny always turns up.”_
 __a badge of honor__
-__a balancing act__ A situation in which one must accomplish a number of tasks at the same time. _Mary quickly discovered that working full-time while going to school was going to be quite the balancing act._
+__a balancing act__ :two: A situation in which one must accomplish a number of tasks at the same time. _Mary quickly discovered that working full-time while going to school was going to be quite the balancing act._
 __a bird’s eye view__
 __a bit beyond (one’s) ken__ :two::dart: Advanced beyond one’s ability to understand or make sense of the subject matter or task at hand. _The stuff they’re teaching in this advanced math class is a bit beyond my ken._
 __a bit dicey__ :two: Carrying a certain degree of risk or danger; uncertain of a favorable outcome. _This street looks a bit dicey—I think we should walk another way home._